 Click on the image full text to open the works.
 Now you can select an image and view a sonnet.
 The sonnet number is listed before the works.
 This example shows Shakespeare's sonnets 13, 14, 15 and 16.

-Starting from the English Poetry home screen select the Search option.
+Starting from the English Poetry home screen select the Advanced Search option.

-First you will need to enter sonnets OR sonnet* in the keywords in poem search box.
-Next you will need to enter Shakespeare in the Poet(s) search box.
+First you will need to enter sonnets in Publication title - PUB search box.
+Next you will need to enter Shakespeare in the Author search box.

 Click search to retrieve the results and find the sonnet required.